 Painting with wax is pretty straight forward, as the ‘fat over lean’ rule used by oil painters to prevent adverse effects like cracking, does not apply.
 Also it speeds up drying time, so your painting will be dry in a couple of days, even if you’ve painted in very thick layers.

 All wax used in conjunction with oil paint is called ‘cold-wax’ because the wax does not require heat to dry to its final form (as in encaustic painting).

-A combination of beeswax, resin, solvents and sometimes linseed oil are the ingredients used to make the medium; as the solvent evaporates, the soft wax hardens.
+A combination of beeswax, resin, solvents and sometimes linseed oil are the ingredients used to make the oil painting medium; as the solvent evaporates, the soft wax hardens.

 Gamblin, Zest-it and Michael Harding all produce their own answers to cold-wax mediums.
 They all have slightly different formulations and therefore different characteristics:

 Made from natural white beeswax, Gamsol (Gamblin’s own solvent), and a small amount of damar.
 The medium has a ‘short’ characteristic.
 This means that when you pull your palette knife away, the wax stays on the canvas, almost like it has broken at your stroke.
 You can achieve sharp points and textured impasto strokes with this oil painting medium.
 The wax has a melting point of 68 degrees Celsius, so your painting won’t melt even on the hottest day of the year.

 Zest-it cold wax